rouzinho/DynaMatrixSlice/README.md

-# MotorHead in Cedar
+# Dynamic Matrix Slice in Cedar

-This Cedar plugin allow the control of the Gummi-Head through a ROS Publisher
+This Cedar plugin allow to dynamically extract a vertical region of a 2D Neural Field.

 Everything you want to know about DFT -> https://dynamicfieldtheory.org/